quynhneo/detm-arxiv/README.md

 ```
 python main.py
 ```
-(all setup and models settings are on top of the file) More instruction for running on a cluster using CUDA is [here](https://github.com/quynhneo/detm-arxiv/blob/master/docs/singularity_slurm.md)
+(all setup and models settings are on top of the file).

+More instruction for running on a cluster using CUDA is [here](https://github.com/quynhneo/detm-arxiv/blob/master/docs/singularity_slurm.md)
 ## Plot the results
 ```